 In this article we describe a stochastic integer programming model for dynamic sequencing and scheduling of appointments to a single stochastic server.
-The model is a generalizable representation of the appointment scheduling process for many kinds of service systems (e.g. consulting services, visa services, accounting services).
-We assume customers request appointments sequentially, one at a time, prior to the day of service.
-Upon request, customers are quoted a particular arrival time during the day of service.
-The new problem studied in this article assumes the following on-line scheduling process.
+The model is a generalizable representation of the appointment scheduling process for many kinds of service systems (e.g., consulting services, visa services, accounting services).
 Appointment requests are received sequentially, one at a time, for a given future day of service.
 Requests are probabilistic and therefore the exact number of requests that will be received is not known with certainty.
-At the time of each appointment request, the scheduler (e.g. clinical assistant in primary care clinic or experienced nurse in an outpatient surgery center) must decide on the appointment time to quote to the customer.
+At the time of each appointment request, the scheduler (e.g., clinical assistant in primary care clinic or experienced nurse in an outpatient surgery center) must decide on the appointment time to quote to the customer.
 By setting the appointment time for each customer the scheduler sets both the sequence of arrivals and the inter-arrival times between customers.
 In this article we study how to simultaneously optimize both of these decisions when they must be made sequentially with imperfect information about the total demand on the system.
 The solutions resulting from the model we present can be used to construct a scheduling template that defines the appointment time to assign for each customer request.
 The objective is to minimize a weighted sum of the expected cost of direct waiting and waiting until time to appointment and overtime.
-Direct waiting is the time spent waiting beyond the assigned appointment time whereas waiting until time to appointment is the time spent waiting from the start of the day (earliest possible appointment time) and the assignment appointment time.
-The latter waiting time is relevant for customers that have an urgent need for access.
+Direct waiting is the time spent waiting beyond the assigned appointment time, whereas waiting until time to appointment is the time spent waiting from the start of the day (earliest possible appointment time) and the appointment time.
+The latter waiting time is relevant for customers who have an urgent need for access such as urgent surgeries that arise on short notice and need to be incorporated into the daily schedule.